exercism/bash/concepts/commands-and-arguments/introduction.md

 Bash reads commands from its input (which is usually either a terminal or a file).
 Each line of input that it reads is treated as a _command_ — an instruction to be carried out.
-(There are a few advanced cases, such as commands that span multiple lines, that will be gotten to later.)
+(There are a few advanced cases, such as commands that span multiple lines, that will be discussed later.)

 Bash divides each line into **words** that are demarcated by a whitespace character (spaces and tabs).
 The first word of the line is the name of the _command_ to be executed.